Nehonix-Team/StruLink/docs/readmeV2.0.9.md

 ## See Also

 - [checkUrlMethod.md](./checkUrlMethod.md) - Detailed `checkUrl` reference.
-- NehonixURIProcessor documentation for other methods.
+- StruLink documentation for other methods.

 ## License